JavaDev1983/WordSearchHVDR/README.md

 * Word placement is attempted for each direction.
 If a placement is not found for any of the directions, then the word is excluded.

 ### Word Selection
-* Word selection is performed by clicking the start of the word then clicking the end of the word.
-The selection can also be reversed (clicking the end of the word then clicking the start of the word).
+* Word selection is performed by touching the start of the word then touching the end of the word.
+The selection can also be reversed (touching the end of the word then touching the start of the word).
 * Selecting a word will produce a random color for the word selection.

 ### Game Buttons